ntoll/sann/README.md

 code works with both [CPython](https://python.org) and [MicroPython](https://micropython.org/).

-Try a couple of examples of this library online via [PyScript](https://pyscript.net/):
+Try examples of this library online via [PyScript](https://pyscript.net/):

 * [Backpropagated numeral recognition](examples/digit_recognition/index.md) -
-  a neural network that underwent supervised training will categorise hand written numerals from a corpus of unseen test data. ✍️⁉️
+  a neural network that underwent supervised training will categorise hand written numerals from a corpus of unseen test data. ✍️🎓
 * [Neuro-evolved snake game](examples/snaike/index.md) -
   the classic "SNAKE" game, but played by a neural network that underwent unsupervised neuro-evolution.
 Play with the arrow keys, or click the `[]`🤖 checkbox to toggle the AI autopilot.
-It's a snAIke. 🤖🐍
+It's a snAIke. 🐍🧬
+* [Tanks a lot](examples/tanksalot/index.md) - both virtual and real-world
+  tank-bots use supervised and unsupervised neural networks, along with a "stupid" hard coded solution, to navigate obstacles in the world. 💥⁉️

 ## Installation 📦